ShortlistShortlistedRemoved from shortlist 4

 Power & Run Time

-The Briggs & Stratton P2200 PowerSmart's engine, 110 cc Briggs & Stratton OHV 4-stroke, fueled by gasoline, can deliver 120V.
-It provides a running wattage of 1,700W and reaches a peak wattage of 2,200W.
-Moreover, since it is parallel capable (PowerSmart parallel kit (opens in a new tab) not included), its power may be doubled if linked to a second compatible unit.
+The Briggs & Stratton P2200 PowerSmart's core is the 110 cc Briggs & Stratton OHV 4-stroke engine, which runs on gasoline.
+With an output of 120V, it provides a running wattage of 1,700W and a peak wattage of 2,200W.
+In addition, as it is parallel capable (PowerSmart parallel kit (opens in a new tab) not included), this power can be doubled when linked to another similar or compatible unit.

-Enjoying a noise rating of 59 dBA (less noisy than a refrigerator), this inverter generator gets running thanks to a conventional pull-start mechanism.
+Enjoying a noise rating of 59 dBA (less noisy than a refrigerator), this inverter generator gets running thanks to a simple traditional pull-start mechanism.

-The P2200 PowerSmart can operate for up to 8 hours with a full tank (fuel consumption around 0.13 GPH), due to its fuel capacity of 1 gallon.
+With a fuel capacity of 1 gallon, the P2200 PowerSmart may run for up to 8 hours with a full tank (fuel consumption around 0.13 GPH).

 Sensitive electronics can be safely plugged in the AC outlets, as the P2200 PowerSmart produces a clean sine wave, with a <3% Total Harmonic Distortion (THD).